mila-iqia/COVI-AgentSim/notebooks/README.md

 7. If you want to make changes to the existing notebook, contact the author of the notebook and work out a solution.
 8. Please use `utils/` to write any python script that you want to use in your notebooks.

+NOTE: If you really want to see a diff between two notebooks, here is a suggested tool - https://nbdime.readthedocs.io/en/latest/

 # Notebooks
 1. `spy_humans_pro` - Visualize the timeline of phone message exchange between infector and infectee in an infection chain.
 2. `intervention_impact` - Visualize cumulative cases per day and effective reproduction number.